-- Clean off food and liquid from their heads that can’t be reached with their beaks.
+- Clean off food and liquid from their heads that the beak can’t reach.

 - Wash away bacteria, fungal spores, and airborne particles.

-You should give your parrot access to water so it can carry out this routine.
+Give the parrot access to water to carry out this routine.

 When To Bathe A Parrot

-- For the parrot that keeps itself clean and tidy: A bath once every two weeks will suffice.
+- For the parrot that keeps itself clean.
+A bath every 2 weeks will suffice.

-- Parrot smells after spending time at the bottom of the cage: twice-weekly bathing.
+- After spending time at the bottom of the cage, the parrot smells.
+Twice-weekly bathing.

 Parrots shouldn’t be bathed daily because they need to develop a natural coating of oil or powder over their feathers.
-Termed ‘parrot dust,’ this protects their bodies and feathers from damage.
+Bird dust protects their feathers from harm.

-Of course, parrots are messy animals, so they might get dirty while playing in their cage or eating juicy food.
-If you’ve just bathed your parrot, it can have another.
-However, limit repeat washes.
+Parrots are messy animals, so they may get dirty while playing in their cage or eating juicy food.

 How To Bathe A Parrot

-You shouldn’t use a hose or submerge it in the bathtub.
+Don’t use a hose or submerge a parrot in the bathtub.
 Likewise, you can’t scrub a parrot down or rub it with your hands.
 Here are the different options:

-Water encourages parrots to splash, play, and flap their wings.
+Water encourages parrots to splash, flap their wings, and preen their feathers.

-Fill the sink with cool or lukewarm water; the level can reach the parrot’s chest, but no higher.
+Fill the sink with lukewarm water.
+The level can reach the parrot’s chest, but no higher.
 Set the parrot in the water, and it’ll begin splashing or moving around in the sink.

-Using a spray bottle, mist your parrot to simulate rain, as this will encourage them to preen.
-It’ll ruffle its feathers and flap its wings before using its beak to tug at the individual feathers.
+Mist the parrot to simulate rain because this will encourage preening.
+It’ll ruffle its feathers and flap its wings before using its beak to tug at individual feathers.

 Can You Use Soap On Parrots?

-According to the National Oceanic and Atmospheric Administration, Dawn dish soap is chosen by many rescue organizations, such as the Tri-State Bird Rescue and Research organization.
+According to the National Oceanic and Atmospheric Administration, Dawn dish soap is chosen by many rescue organizations, including the Tri-State Bird Rescue and Research organization.

-If you use soap, apply it sparingly, and don’t let your parrot ingest any.
-Rinse your parrot, as any leftover soap can lead to skin irritation and digestive discomfort.
+Rinse the parrot, as any leftover soap can lead to skin irritation and digestive discomfort.

-How To Dry Your Parrot After A Bath
+How To Dry A Parrot After A Bath

-Once your parrot finishes bathing, it shouldn’t remain wet, especially when it’s cold during the winter.
+Once the parrot finishes bathing, it shouldn’t remain wet.

 Parrots can dry themselves, as this will lead to preening behavior.
-Parrots will shake and ruffle their feathers, aligning them and ensuring they’re all correctly positioned.
+They’ll shake and ruffle their feathers, aligning them and ensuring they’re correctly positioned.

-If your parrot needs to dry off more quickly because your home’s cold, take a soft towel and lightly pat down the feathers.
-Don’t ruffle its feathers or drag the towel against the grain, as this will damage them.
+When a parrot needs to dry off faster in a cold home, lightly pat down its feathers with a soft towel.
+Don’t ruffle its feathers or move the towel against the grain.

-Put your parrot in a warm room.
-No matter how cold your parrot seems, don’t use a hairdryer, as excessive heat can be harmful.
+Put the parrot in a warm room.
+No matter how cold the parrot seems, don’t use a hairdryer, as excessive heat can be harmful.
 Also, the loud noise could be frightening.

-Most hairdryers have a non-stick (Teflon) coating on the inside that gives off invisible, odorless fumes that are harmless to people but toxic to birds, including parrots.
+Most hairdryers have a non-stick (Teflon) coating on the inside that gives off invisible, odorless fumes that are harmless to humans but highly toxic to birds.

 Parrot Shivering After Bath

-After a bath, you may observe your parrot shaking or shivering.
-While this may be a sign of chill, it usually means the parrot is drying itself off naturally.
+After a bath, you may observe the parrot shaking or shivering.
+While this may be a sign of chill, it usually means the parrot is drying naturally.

-The parrot contracts the muscles around its keel (breastbone), which generates heat so the parrot can dry effectively.
-Vigorous shaking of the feathers may also be part of its preening ritual.
+The parrot contracts the muscles around its keel (breastbone), which generates heat so it can dry off.
+Vigorous shaking of the feathers may be part of its preening ritual.

-If the shaking continues and the parrot fluffs up all its feathers and withdraws, it’s likely feeling cold.
-So, increase the room temperature.
-Assuming it’s not left cold for too long, it’ll be okay.
+If the shaking continues and the parrot fluffs up its feathers and withdraws, it’s likely feeling chilly.